-That was followed by home shopping, setting up the kitchen and other expenses I did not account for.
+That was followed by home shopping, setting up the kitchen, and other expenses I did not account for.
 I did, on occasion, feel that Rachel was going overboard with the budget, considering we weren’t really married yet.
 But I kept my thoughts to myself.
 After all, nobody really tells you it could be one of the biggest priorities in a relationship.

 Since I made more money, the responsibility of paying the rent and other expenses came to me.
 In addition, I handed her an amount for monthly purchases.
-Rachel would occasionally get a loaf of bread or a few packets of milk of her own accord, but that was where her financial involvement ended.
-Her expenses were more of a personal nature; shampoo, body wash, lotions, trinkets and such.
-And over time, I found my expenses rise substantially and without a solution in sight, I brought up the matter with her.
+Rachel would occasionally get a loaf of bread or a few cartons of milk of her own accord, but that was where her financial involvement ended.
+Her expenses were more of a personal nature; shampoo, body wash, lotions, trinkets, and such.

+Over time, I found my expenses rising substantially and without a solution in sight, I brought up the matter with her.
 The discussion seemed fruitful, as we decided to open a joint account and put in a certain amount every month for domestic expenses.
 But the very next month, Rachel decided to pursue her long-overdue doctorate, while taking on projects on the side to help me out financially.
 As I’d soon find out, this was just the beginning of our financial woes.

-It probably didn’t even strike her.
+It probably didn’t even occur to her.
 But back in those days, it drove me nuts because it felt like I was the only one putting in the toil and the sweat to keep both of us afloat.
 While she had grown up without ever thinking much about saving money, I grew up witnessing the turmoil financial problems can cause in a household.